-Disease Suggested Time of Application Occurrence Marek's disease (MD) First day at the hatchery Newcastle disease (ND) Suggestion: Days 1 and 12, then during week 14 and before transfer Infectious bronchitis (IB) Number of vaccination depends on disease pressure in the given area (suggestion: Day 1 and 12, Week 6, 11, 14 and before transfer) Gumboro disease (IBD) Two vaccinations (Day 18 and 28) are recommended Avian encephalomyelitis (AE) Suggestion: Week 9 Avian pneumovirus (APV) Vaccination around Week 10 and before transfer Coccidiosis Vaccination is recommended on the first day (on the farm) Salmonella (SE, ST) Two live and one inactivated vaccine is recommended Suggestion: Day 1 and Week 7 and before transfer Fowl pox (FP) Vaccination is recommended before transfer EDS Vaccination before transfer
+Disease Suggested Time of Application Occurrence Marek's disease (MD) First day at the hatchery Newcastle disease (ND) The number of vaccinations depend on disease pressure in that area (suggestion: Day 1 and 12, Week 6 and 15 and before transfer) Infectious bronchitis (IB) The number of vaccinations depend on disease pressure in that area (suggestion: Day 1 and 12, Week 6, 11, 15 and before transfer) Gumboro disease (IBD) Two live and one inactivated vaccination [Day 18 and 28 and before transfer] is recommended Avian encephalomyelitis (AE) The number of vaccinations depend on disease pressure in that area (suggestion: Week 9) Avian pneumovirus (APV) Vaccination around Week 13 and before transfer Coccidiosis Vaccination is recommended on the first day (on the farm) Mycoplasma synoviae (MS) Vaccination around Week 8 [The need of vaccination depends on disease pressure.]
+Salmonella Two live and one inactivated vaccine is recommended (suggestion: Day 5 and Week 7 and before transfer) Fowl pox (FP) Vaccination around Week 8 E. coli Vaccination Day 1 and Week 14 (live vaccine), inactivated vaccine before transfer EDS Vaccination before transfer

-\\: applied worldwide; \: applied locally
+^{:} applied worldwide; : applied locally